JacquesLucke/blender_vscode/README.md

 - Don't have Blenders source code open in VS Code (this is still unsupported on not much tested).
 - If your Blender does not use its own Python version, enable `blender.allowModifyExternalPython` or install the packages in the error message manually (currently `ptvsd`, `flask` and `requests` are required).

-## Support
+## Status

-If you want to support the development of this extension, please consider to join the [Blender Dev Fund](https://fund.blender.org/) which currently pays my bills.
+This extension is not actively developed anymore and uses deprecated dependencies (`ptvsd`).
+If you are interested in working on this extension, please contact me.